 I would strongly suggest looking at online options for printing the program, rather than a chain copying center (which I’ve seen quotes as high as $160!).
-If you do have to use one, make sure to follow my suggestion (below) and also do a quick Google search for a promo code.
+If you do have to use a big box store, make sure to follow my suggestions (below) and also do a quick Google search for a promo code.

 I set the earliest starting age at 2.5 for several developmental reasons.
 At 2.5, there are some big leaps in communication and motor skills.
 The child needs at least a 5-10 minute attention span, to be able to ask and answer questions thoughtfully, and to start a task and see it through to completion.
 They also need their own life experience and background knoweldge in place to make sense of the new information being shared.
 Playing Preschool also a lot of fine motor skills needed to make the activities work.

 When we think about a child and age differences, think about the difference six months makes from a child being 18 months old to being 2 years old.
 That same kind of giant leap happens between 2 and 2.5.

 Alternatively, remember that 2.5 is the earliest I recommend starting, but that doesn’t mean 2.5 is the right starting place for all kids.
 When I wrote the program, my daughter was 2.5.
 She did great.
 She had a ball.
 But years later, at that same age, my youngest was no where close to ready.
 We waited to start until 3.5 with him because earlier doesn’t mean better with kids – we have to look at each child individually to find their right path.

 I always recommend starting with Year 1, no matter what.
 I was a kindergarten teacher and I wrote Year 1 from that lens.
 I even had my mom, a retired kindergarten teacher, help me with it.